Amos Hochstein: Cassidy & Associates

 Hochstein later moved to the private sector as Executive Vice President of International Operations at Cassidy & Associates.
 Throughout his career, he was a counselor and lobbyist for both domestic and international oil and gas companies, as well as companies focusing on renewable energy.
 In this capacity, he assisted corporations in assessing potential new markets and the development of alternative sources of power.

-While working at Cassidy & Associates, Hochstein also worked on the account of the President of Equatorial Guinea, Teodoro Obiang Nguema, Africa's longest serving dictator, to improve the relationship with the United States.
-In his book "Private Empire: ExxonMobil and American Power", two times Pulitzer Prize winner Steve Coll recounts, that while Hochstein initially was uncomfortable with the Equatorial Guinea account, he assisted in the development of a "road map" of political changes together with the U.S. National Security Council, that Equatorial Guinea would have to implement in order to display their political sincerity to change and to improve relations with the United States.
+While working at Cassidy & Associates, Hochstein also worked on the account of the president of Equatorial Guinea, Teodoro Obiang Nguema, Africa's longest-serving dictator, to improve the relationship with the United States.
+In his book Private Empire: ExxonMobil and American Power, two-time Pulitzer Prize winner Steve Coll recounts, that while Hochstein initially was uncomfortable with the Equatorial Guinea account, he assisted in the development of a "road map" of political changes together with the U.S. National Security Council, that Equatorial Guinea would have to implement in order to display their political sincerity to change and to improve relations with the United States.
 The outlines involved prisoner releases, substantial public investments in health care and education and Hochstein coordinated the communication of these points with and between Equatorial Guinea's leadership and the State Department.
 Hochstein and others, among them Secretary of State Condoleezza Rice and Paul Wolfowitz, said they were convinced by Obiang's will to change and adapt.
 Equatorial Guinea under the Obiang regime remains by many accounts one of the world's least free countries.
 Hochstein defended the Obiang regime in an interview with the Washington Post.
 He stated that the development and support of the democratic process in countries like Equatorial Guinea must be supported and that Western states cannot expect changes of long-standing political realities overnight.
 Eventually Hochstein resigned from the lobbying account but continued to work for Cassidy until 2006.

-Energy diplomat for the Obama Administration
+Energy diplomat for the Obama administration

 Hochstein began working at the U.S. Department of State in 2011, joining the newly formed Bureau of Energy Resources.
-Serving as deputy to Special Envoy Carlos Pascual, Hochstein worked to help Ukraine find new supplies of natural gas in the wake of the 2014 Russian invasion.
+Serving as deputy to Special Envoy Carlos Pascual, Hochstein worked to help Ukraine find new supplies of natural gas in the wake of the 2014 Russian occupation of Crimea.

 He oversaw the Office of Middle East, Asia and Europe, the Western Hemisphere and Africa.
 Hochstein led the energy related diplomacy efforts.